Adoption Changemaker's Conference

 By the end of this workshop, participants will be able to:

 Atar Stav, LCPC, NCC (she/her) is a trauma-informed sex and relationship therapist practicing at Joanne Bagshaw & Associates.
 She holds an MS in Clinical Mental Health Counseling from Johns Hopkins University and an MA in Human Rights & Humanitarian Action from Sciences Po, Paris School of International Affairs.
-Atar’s training includes modalities such as sensorimotor psychotherapy, somatic attachment, Imago therapy, DBT, trauma‑focused CBT, narrative therapy, and trauma stabilization technique, and she is a Nationally Certified Counselor through the NBCC and an approved LGPC supervisor in Maryland.
+Atar has extensive experience working with refugees, and her clinical training integrates modalities including sensorimotor psychotherapy, sex therapy, somatic attachment, Imago therapy, DBT, trauma‑focused CBT, narrative therapy, and trauma stabilization technique.
+Atar is a Nationally Certified Counselor through the NBCC and an approved LGPC supervisor in Maryland.

 A recording of the workshop will be provided to participants; however, CEUs are provided for LIVE ONLINE or in person programming only.